 The research at KCK is performed at the unique interface between academia and industry.
 The work is interdisciplinary, knowledge from physics, chemistry and industrial applications all contribute to our projects.
 We design our master projects in such a way, that they will give a student an interesting insight into catalytic research performed at academic and industrial laboratories, as well as providing the necessary skills and training for a student to be asset in any research environment.

 We offer master's projects in both experimental catalysis and computational catalysis.
 If you're interested in modelling catalytic materials from a theoretical perspective, contact Henrik Grönbeck or Anders Hellman.

 Contact one of our seniors if you're interested

-Or find the person you want to speak to on our members page.
+Or find the person you want to speak to on our active researchers page.